 Share this information with anyone who may take care of your baby; it is important for all parents, babysitters and caregivers to be informed about safe sleeping practices for babies.
-For safe sleeping resource for parents and caregivers see Every Sleep Counts! at http://www.health.gov.bc.ca/library/publications/year/2011/Every_sleep_counts_poster.pdf.
+For a safe sleeping resource for parents and caregivers see Every Sleep Counts! at www.health.gov.bc.ca/library/publications/year/2 011/Every_sleep_counts_resource_web.pdf (PDF 1.04MB).

 What can I do to keep my baby safe during sleep?

-Put your baby to sleep on his or her back on the firm and flat surface of a safety-approved crib.
+Put your baby to sleep on his or her back every time (at night and for naps).

 Babies should always be placed on their backs to sleep.
 Healthy babies and newborns do not choke or have any problems from sleeping on their backs.

-When your baby can roll over on his own from his back to stomach, usually at 5-7 months of age, there is no need to continue to place him on his back if he turns over in his sleep.
+When your baby can roll over on his own from his back to stomach, usually at 5 to 7 months of age, there is no need to continue to place him on his back if he turns over in his sleep.

 Do not use items that prop the baby in one position during sleep.
-If your baby has a health condition that requires a different position for sleep, discuss safe options to meet your baby's needs with your doctor.
+If your baby has a health condition that requires a different position for sleep, discuss safe options to meet your baby’s needs with your health care provider.

-Never let a baby sleep on a soft mattress or surface, couch, air mattress, pillow, duvet or quilt, or waterbed.
+Never let a baby sleep on a soft mattress, couch, air mattress, pillow, sheepskin, duvet or quilt, or waterbed.

 Put the crib together using the manufacturer’s instructions, and do not change the crib in any way.

-To prevent a baby from being trapped or smothered, check and be sure:
+To prevent a baby from being trapped, smothered, or strangled check and be sure:

 - The crib mattress fits the frame.
 There should be no gaps bigger than 3 cm between the mattress and frame when the mattress pushes into the corners of the crib.